 The CyberGhost software is also software compatible with Windows, Mac, iPhone, iPad, Android, and Linux, meaning you don’t have to choose between your iPad and your Android phone.
 CyberGhost’s 45-day money-back-guarantee means if you aren’t entirely happy with their service, you can claim your subscription cost back with no questions asked.

 All of the aforementioned features make CyberGhost a wise choice for users from the United States.
+It’s also a great choice if you want to circumvent censorship in Ukraine.

 - Very user-friendly